 Important Considerations for Choosing an Online College

 Although online colleges can offer a legitimate, competitive education, success will require significant time management skills and self-motivation.
-Likewise, students should consider whether or not they’ll realistically be able to juggle their careers and an academic workload.
+Likewise, students should consider whether or not they’ll really be able to juggle their job or career and an academic workload.

-Online colleges can also be expensive, especially for students attending a for-profit university.
-Students should very carefully determine whether or not their prospective online college is properly accredited and avoid ones that are simply a “degree mill,” offering degrees with little or no value at a high cost.
+Similarly to traditional colleges, online colleges can be expensive if you don’t shop around and get financial aid assistance.
+Students should carefully determine whether or not their prospective online college is properly accredited and avoid ones that are simply a “degree mill,” offering degrees with little or no value at a high cost.